nautobot/nautobot-app-netbox-importer/README.md

 ### Getting a data export from NetBox

-From the NetBox root directory, run the following command:
+From the NetBox root directory, run the following command to produce a JSON file (here, `/tmp/netbox_data.json`) describing the contents of your NetBox database:

 ```shell
 python netbox/manage.py dumpdata \